brianyuen/filebrowser-theme/README.md

 A lightly customized default theme for [FileBrowser](https://filebrowser.org/).
 This theme preserves the essence of the default FileBrowser UI while incorporating subtle improvements for better aesthetics and usability.

+NOTE: This theme intentionally removes the "New file" feature from the left navigation, as it aligns with my specific use case.
+If you wish to reinstate this feature, you can find the `nav button.action[aria-label="New file"]` CSS selector in the `custom.css` file and remove it.

 ## Features

 - **Updated FileBrowser Icon**: The main FileBrowser icon has been replaced with a new one from [SVG Repo](https://www.svgrepo.com/svg/467100/list-square) to make the application feel more modern.